HealthJuly 23, 2020|UpdatedAugust 27, 2020

 More recently, pimping in medical education often takes the form of Socratic instruction.
 Through a series of questions and answers, trainees connect preclinical and clinical theory with a specific case, reinforcing and expanding their clinical knowledge.

-Why Is pimping part of medical education?
+Why is pimping part of medical education?

 If you're a medical student returning to the hospital, especially after being kept from the floors in the early months of the COVID-19 pandemic, you may be wondering why pimping in medical education has persisted for so long.
 If you have the normal trainee anxieties that come with transitioning from preclinical studies to direct patient care, pimping may seem like an unnecessary and even nerve-wracking prospect.